StevenBlack/vocab/README.md

 ### gossamer
 Originally a cobweb, now the word describes any translucent, wispy object.
-The Gossamer Albatross was the first pedal-powered aircraft—so named because of its fragile gossamer wings.

 ### gracile